PRD Skill - Create Agent-Friendly Tickets

 Before creating tickets, search for existing related work:

-# Find existing work on this topic
+# Find existing work on this topic.
+NOTE: `search issues` has no --team flag — it

-linear search "user database" --team ENG
+linear-cli search issues "user database"

 Best Practices